OhioBWC - Basics: (Policy library) - File

 An employer applies for grant funds to purchase hydro-mobile scaffolding with a hydraulic lifting system to reduce risk of injuries due to manual construction and adjustment of scaffolding used on building sites.
 While reviewing the application, the Review Committee notices a section in the application discussing the success the company had with the equipment during a trial.

 Response: The program allows for the testing of equipment prior to application, but this arrangement is between the employer and the vendor.
-Grant funds are not to be used for testing.
+Grant funds cannot be used for testing.
 Grant funds may only be used to purchase equipment after BWC approves the application, and the funds are provided to the employer.
-If testing equipment is used prior to submitting its application, the employer is required to provide baseline data for the one-year period prior to testing the equipment.
+If the employer has tested the equipment prior to submitting its application, the employer is required to provide baseline data for the one-year period prior to testing the equipment.

 4. Employer with previous grant.